University of Maryland - Global Campus

 Course CodeCourse TitleCourse HoursTransfer CodeTransfer TitleTransfer Hours

-CIS 242Introduction to System Design and Analysis* ^3IFSM 461Systems Analysis and Design3
+CIS 242Introduction to System Design and Analysis* ^(UMGC major any-discipline; outside of primary focus area)3IFSM 461Systems Analysis and Design3

-CIS 260Database Management* ^ elective4CMSC 320Relational Database Cncpts/App3
+CIS 260Database Management* ^(UMGC elective)4CMSC 320Relational Database Cncpts/App3

 WEB 114Web Scripting: JavaScript I* 2 CMIT Elective